Baptism for the dead: Metaphorical and Symbolic Readings

-Jewish Ritual Washing
+Jewish ritual washing

 Another interpretation focuses on the linguistic context of the Greek verb baptizein, which in Jewish Greek can refer to ritual washings (baptismos) rather than Christian baptism (baptisma).
 These ritual washings, especially those associated with corpse impurity under the Mosaic law (e.g., Numbers 19), were common in the Second Temple period.
 Scholar Peter Leithart suggests Paul may have been referring to Jewish purification rites for those who had come into contact with the dead.
 On this view, the phrase may allude to ritual acts intended to restore purity in anticipation of resurrection.

-Apostolic Reference Theory
+Apostolic reference theory

 New Testament scholar Joel R. White proposes that Paul was referring to baptisms performed in response to the death of Christian leaders, such as the apostles, especially Apollos or Paul himself.
 In this view, "the dead" refers not to anonymous deceased persons, but to prominent Christian figures whose deaths inspired renewed commitment through baptism.

-Patronage Interpretation
+Patronage interpretation

 Eastern Orthodox theologian Stephen De Young proposes that the phrase refers to early Christian converts being baptized "for" or "in the name of" deceased Christian saints.
 This interpretation sees baptism as establishing a relationship of spiritual patronage, in which the baptized is united with a specific saint whose name or memory they take on.
 De Young argues that the Greek preposition ὑπέρ ("for") can imply representation or honor, and that the definite article ("the dead") likely refers to specific deceased Christians already mentioned earlier in the chapter (e.g., the apostles and other witnesses to Christ's resurrection).

-Gnostic or Esoteric Readings
+Gnostic or esoteric readings

 Scholar Elaine Pagels has argued that the passage reflects sacramental theology found in Gnostic or semi-Gnostic groups, such as the Valentinians.
-According to Pagels, Paul’s mention of baptism for the dead may have been adopted by later groups who performed baptismal rites for "psychic" believers through the spiritual elect.
+According to Pagels, Paul's mention of baptism for the dead may have been adopted by later groups who performed baptismal rites for "psychic" believers through the spiritual elect.